May 20, 2015

 Radcliffe recognizes Harvard College seniors Dennis Sun, Natalie Smith, and Eleanor Wilkinson.

 May 14, 2015

 The Radcliffe Institute announces the more than 50 scholars, scientists, and artists who will be Radcliffe fellows during the 2015–2016 year, each one pursuing an ambitious individual project within the Institute's multidisciplinary community.
 Only 3 percent of applicants were accepted.

 May 4, 2015

-Jane Kamensky will be joining the Radcliffe Institute for Advanced Study as the new Carl and Lily Pforzheimer Foundation Director of the Schlesinger Library for the History of Women in America.
+Jane Kamensky will be joining the Radcliffe Institute for Advanced Study as the new Carl and Lily Pforzheimer Foundation Director of the Schlesinger Library on the History of Women in America.

 October 16, 2014

 For the fourth consecutive year, job-ready individuals who are blind or visually impaired will connect with Massachusetts businesses—public, private, and nonprofit—that are ready to hire qualified, hardworking employees amid the reported steady growth in our nation's economy.
 This job fair is expected to draw 100 job seekers to the Radcliffe Institute for Advanced Study at Harvard University's Knafel Center.

 Harvard President Drew Gilpin Faust and Radcliffe Institute Lizabeth Cohen celebrate a $12.5 million fund from Maryellie Kulukundis Johnson ’57 and Rupert H. Johnson Jr. to enhance the creative arts at Harvard.